gclayburg/buildfarm/README.md

 # Docker box BuildFarm
-This creates a Continuous Integration build farm by fitting together and automating a bunch of common build tools This project sets up a buildfarm on a Linux machine running Docker.
+This creates a Continuous Integration BuildFarm by fitting together and automating a bunch of common build tools in the Java, JavaScript, Jenkins, and Docker ecosystems.
+It was initially created to help with building JHipster projects with Jenkins Pipeline builds, but should be usable for building anything.

-This project automates the setup of of many tools so that you can start building and running your project.

-BuildFarm

 With this BuildFarm you will be able to
 - push your project to the BuildFarm git repository, and watch Jenkins build it
 - use the Jenkins pipeline build system without needing to deal with initial configuration.
 BuildFarm automates that.

-This is all done in docker containers so you gan get running quickly
+This is all done in docker containers and a healthy dose of automation so you gan get running quickly.

-Under the covers the BuildFarm will automatically:
-- run Jenkins in a docker container
-- configure Jenkins with plugins preconfigured for common things like git source code management, and Jenkins Pipeline jobs
-- create a persistent docker volume for storing your Jenkins build jobs and history (JENKINS_HOME)
-- configure Jenkins docker plugin to manage a Jenkins slave server
-- setup a docker container running the build slave that will be able to
-  - build your project with Java,Maven,NodeJS
-  - create a docker image of your project
-  - run your project from its docker-compose yaml definition
-  - use the created docker volume to cache things like the Maven repository and node dependencies
-- configure a ssh server for use as a git repository, running in a docker container
-- setup a bare git repository on the ssh server
-- setup git post-receive hook to trigger Jenkins build job
-- create a persistent docker volume for storing the git repository data
-- generate ssh private key for Jenkins master
-- establish ssh trust to Jenkins slave server via authorized_keys
-- establish ssh trust to ssh coderepo server via authorized_keys
-- generate Jenkins credentials to use these generated keys.
-Your build jobs just select the key they need.
-- populate Jenkins with a build job to automatically build code from the git code repository
-- configure an nginx server to act as a reverse proxy for Jenkins UI

-This is all done on a single Linux box running docker

 ### Pre-requirements
 To use this project, you need to install just a few tools to get the base Docker environment functional.